Economy of Gujarat: Tourism

-During the Sultanate reign, Hindu craftsmanship mixed with Islamic architecture, giving rise to the Indo-Saracenic style.
+During the Sultanate reign, Hindu craftsmanship mixed with Islamic architecture and gothic style to give rise to the Indo-Saracenic style.
 Many structures in the state are built in this fashion.

 It is also the birthplace of Mahatma Gandhi and Sardar Vallabhbhai Patel, the great iconic figures of India's Independence movement.

 Amitabh Bachchan is currently the brand ambassador of Gujarat Tourism.
 The ‘Khushboo Gujarat Ki' campaign by Amitabh Bachchan has grown tourism in Gujarat by 14 per cent, twice the national growth rate.

 The Statue of Unity has emerged as a major tourist destination in Gujarat.
 It attracted average 15,036 visitors in the month of November, 2019.